micheleangioni/support/README.md

 ## Introduction

-Support consists of a series of useful classes to easy development and the use of best practices and design patterns with [Laravel 4](http://laravel.com).
+Support consists of a series of useful classes to ease development and the use of best practices and design patterns with [Laravel 4](http://laravel.com).

-Part of this package is highly inspired by the [culttt.com](http://culttt.com/) blog, which I highly recommend to both new and experienced developers since it focuses on a wide range of aspects with always interesting point of views and discussions.
+Part of this package has been highly inspired by the [culttt.com](http://culttt.com/) blog, which I highly recommend to both new and experienced developers since it focuses on a wide range of aspects with always interesting point of views and discussions.
 I have personally learned much from it.

 ## Installation